TRI-ML/VOST/aot_plus/README.md

 # AOT+
 This is the implementation of AOT+ baseline used in [VOST](https://www.vostdataset.org) dataset.
-The implementation is drived from [AOT](https://github.com/z-x-yang/AOT).
+The implementation is derived from [AOT](https://github.com/z-x-yang/AOT).

 ## Installation
  We provide a Docker file to re-create the environment which was used in our experiments under `$AOT_ROOT/docker/Dockerfile`.
 You can either configure the environment yourself using the docker file as a guide or build it via: